-The following SDSoC[TM] Development Environment updates are included in this release:
+The following SDSoCTM Development Environment updates were included in the 2017.4 release:

-- SDx[TM] GUI. - A new Platform Project type for creating an SDSoC platform after exporting a design support archive (DSA) from Vivado. - A new System Project type that includes multiple sub-projects that target a platform. - Enhanced support to select hardware functions from XFAST source code libraries for OpenCV and image processing applications. - A new utility sdx_pack for packaging RTL accelerators into a C callable library. - Concurrent invocation of Vivado HLS to compile accelerator functions that reside in separate files. - Additional sds++ enhancements - Enhanced dataflow analysis, resource sharing, system port load balancing, and automatic barrier synchronization (wait insertion) to improve system performance in accelerator pipelines. - ^o Support for multiple array members within a struct/class argument. - FreeRTOS updated to v9.0.1, using the Xilinx SDK port (freertos901_xilinx). - Cortex-R5 compiler support updated to gcc 6.2.1. - Improved error handling and error messages. - Zybo and microzed platforms are now available only from the board vendors. - Bug fixes.
+- SDxTM GUI. - A new Platform Project type for creating an SDSoC platform after exporting a design support archive (DSA) from Vivado. - A new System Project type that includes multiple sub-projects that target a platform. - Enhanced support to select hardware functions from XFAST source code libraries for OpenCV and image processing applications. - A new utility sdx\pack for packaging RTL accelerators into a C callable library. - Concurrent invocation of Vivado HLS to compile accelerator functions that reside in separate files. - Additional sds++ enhancements - Enhanced dataflow analysis, resource sharing, system port load balancing, and automatic barrier synchronization (wait insertion) to improve system performance in accelerator pipelines. - Support for multiple array members within a struct/class argument. - FreeRTOS updated to v9.0.1, using the Xilinx SDK port (freertos901\xilinx). - Cortex-R5 compiler support updated to gcc 6.2.1. - Improved error handling and error messages. - Zybo and microzed platforms are now available only from the board vendors. - Bug fixes.